 These pretty cranberry cheesecake bars are perfect for your next celebration, and their rich texture and cranberry flavor will have you sneaking bites of the leftovers straight from the fridge!
 Fresh cranberries and orange zest are a classic combination for this special treat.

-I love to have citrus flavor in my desserts.
+I love to have a hint of citrus flavor in my desserts.
 If you do too, try this Vegan Lemon Cheesecake Dip or these Orange Cardamom Sugar Cookies next!
+If cranberries are your jam (haha!), make this Cranberry Syrup with Vanilla for cocktails all holiday season.

 Ingredients

-Fresh or Frozen Cranberries: Either will work will to make the orange cranberry jam, you'll need about 6 ounces or 1 ½ cups.
+- Fresh or Frozen Cranberries: Either will work well to make the orange cranberry jam, you'll need about 6 ounces or 1 ½ cups.

-Sweetened Condensed Milk: This sweetens the cheesecake filling and also allows it to bake up with no eggs to a soft and sliceable texture with zero graininess from granulaled sugar.
+- Sweetened Condensed Milk: This sweetens the cheesecake filling and also allows it to bake up with no eggs to a soft and sliceable texture with zero graininess from granulated sugar.

 Prepare the Graham Cracker Crust